Rafz9Abz9/VitaXtreme/README.md

 - Navigation Bar can be found on all pages of the website.
 - Each section includes a link that brings the customer to their respective pages.
 Example: the Contact link will take the customer to the Contact Page.
 And the 'Cart' icon will take the customer directly to the Product Page.
 - It allows customers to browse through the website with ease.
+- The logo 'VitaXtreme' contains a link that will take customers back to homepage no matter what page that they are on.
+They could be on Product page, but if they click on the logo, it will take them back to the homepage.

 ![image](https://user-images.githubusercontent.com/126483536/235222231-128e21c4-d6e3-4b90-8dbb-ff7d4eecba2d.png)